 The Citibanamex case study

-Founded in 1884, Citibanamex is a great software integration case study.
+Founded in 1884, Citibanamex provides a great software integration case study of how—when done properly—it can effectively connect legacy and more modern services.
 With 40,000 employees and millions of customers, the bank handles roughly 40% of transactions made in Mexico.

 The dynamic Mexican consumer banking market was the primary driver of Citibanamex's digital transformation.
 The main goal was to provide a consistent, personalized user experience across all channels, including the branch network.